Claiming Business Expenses

 If you’re self-employed or a company, you can deduct the cost of business equipment, including computers and printers.
 The equipment cost is on the balance sheet, and each year, depreciation is calculated as an expense.

 Depreciation allows business owners to write off the cost of equipment over time.
 When claiming business equipment costs, you’ll need to calculate the depreciation of each item.
-Use our depreciation schedule to assist in calculating the figures.
+Our depreciation schedule can help you calculate the figures.

 Capital Allowances